calaldees/teachingWorkshops/teacherTraining/_sessions.md

 * Introduction to Subject Pedagogy
     * Course overview and expectations
+    * Reflection, tooling and ways of working this year
+    * Meta-pedagogy (not _tips for teaching_)
+    * Tacit knowledge transfer - e.g. Riding Bike, Learning to read
+    * Training _you_ as teachers to _reinvent the profession_
+    * SKA and development
 * What is Computing?
     * 3 strands Computer Science, ICT, Digital Literacy
 * Aims and purposes of our teaching and learning
-    * Reflection, tooling and ways of working this year
-    * meta-pedagogy (not _tips for teaching_)
-    * Tacit knowledge transfer - e.g. Riding Bike, Learning to read
-    * Training _you_ to _reinvent the profession_
-* Accessing and understanding research in subject
-* SKA and development
+* What is a Computer Science teacher?
 * What are the expectations/misconceptions teaching Computer Science?
     * Explore the backlash and confusion about computer science in education and wider society
         * The rise of STEM
         * Perceptions of gender and ethnicity in Computing
 * Preparing students for a future we are unsure of